 While research indicated that resident characteristics that predicted Speech and Language Pathology (SLP) costs differed significantly from those predictive of PT and OT costs, there was a strong correlation between the cost predictors for PT and OT.
-Because of this, CMS decided to maintain the same case-mix classification model for both components in the PDPM model.
+Because of this, CMS is proposing to maintain the same casemix classification model for both components in the PDPM model.
 In practice, this means that the same resident characteristics will determine into which of the 16 PT/OT categories a resident is classified.
 However, each of the 16 categories has a separate PT and OT weight that is applied to separate PT and OT base rates.
 CMS believes that providing separate case-mix-adjusted payments for PT and OT may allay concerns about inappropriate substitution across disciplines and encourage provision of these services according to clinical need.
+Note that in the RCS-1 proposal, PT and OT had been combined into a single component.

-To separate the RUG-IV therapy base rate into three component (i.e., separate OT, PT and SLP components), researchers used 1995 cost reports to calculate estimated proportions of per-day therapy costs that PT, OT and SLP represented.
+To separate the RUG-IV therapy base rate into three components (i.e., separate OT, PT and SLP components), researchers used 1995 cost reports to calculate estimated proportions of per-day therapy costs that PT, OT and SLP represented.
 For urban areas, they calculated the proportion of PT to be 43.4 percent, OT to be 40.4 percent and SLP to be 16.2 percent of the combined therapy base rate.
-For rural areas the percentage were 42.9 percent, 39.4 percent and 17.7 percent, respectively.
+For rural areas the percentages were 42.9 percent, 39.4 percent and 17.7 percent, respectively.